semantifyit/RocketRML/Readme.md

 ## Functions:
 To fit our needs, we also had to implement the functionality to programmatically evaluate data during the predicateObjectMap.
-Therefore we also allow the user to write use javascript functions, they defined beforehand and passes through the options parameter.
+Therefore, we also allow the user to write use javascript functions, they defined beforehand and passes through the options parameter.
 An example how this works can be seen below:
 ### Input